 In an area where 95 percent of new wells utilize fracking to access natural gas, large amounts of water are used and injected deep underground.
 This water is combined with proprietary chemicals that pose a contamination risk for both people and wildlife.

 Communities have vehemently opposed fracking, and government regulations seek to enforce water testing and chemical disclosure laws.
 In 2011, Colorado adopted a new fracking disclosure rule, which Earthjustice was actively involved in shaping.
 It’s among one of the strongest in the nation.
-Gov. John Hickenlooper also worked with energy companies to broker this law, though he has avoided legislation to support communities that want to ban fracking locally—something many Colorado communities are fighting for.
+And in 2019, the state required the Colorado Oil and Gas Conservation Commission to prioritize public health in its decisionmaking about fracking in Colorado, after thousands of local Earthjustice supporters urged their legislators to support this essential bill.

 Did You Know?